erc7579/erc7579-implementation/erc.md

 #### Validation

-This Standard does not dictate how “Validation Module” selection is implemented.
-However, should a smart account encode validation selection mechanisms in ERC-4337 `UserOperation` fields (i.e. `userOp.signature`), the smart account MUST sanitize the affected userOp values before invoking the validation module.
+This Standard does not dictate how validator selection is implemented.
+However, should a smart account encode validator selection mechanisms in ERC-4337 `UserOperation` fields (i.e. `userOp.signature`), the smart account MUST sanitize the affected values before invoking the validator.

-The smart account's `validateUserOp` function SHOULD return the return value of the Validation Module.
+The smart account's `validateUserOp` function SHOULD return the return value of the validator.

 #### Execution Behavior